auth0/docs/articles/policies/data-transfer.md

 ## Frequently made requests that are not supported

-* Transfering data from a non-production tenant to a production tenant.
+* Transfer data from a non-production tenant to a production tenant

-* Renaming a tenant.
+* Rename a tenant

-* Renaming a connection.
+* Rename a connection
+* Migrate a tenant from one region to another (for example, from US to EU)